-Almost twenty years ago, the American College of Physicians, a pretty conservative organization, stunned the medical community by issuing a guideline that women over 50 should have their thyroid tested at least once every five years.
+Almost twenty years ago, the American College of Physicians, a pretty conservative organization, stunned the medical community by issuing a guideline that women over 50 should have a thyroid test at least once every five years.
 At that time, most physicians thought that they could diagnose thyroid problems themselves and that testing guidelines were unnecessary.

 At our clinic, however, we weren’t stunned: we were excited!
-We knew first-hand how challenging it can be to identify and treat thyroid concerns without testing.
+We knew first-hand how challenging it can be to identify and treat thyroid symptoms without testing.
 It felt like the beginning of a new understanding among conventional medical practitioners.
-But the reality is that even all these years later, and with testing guidelines in place, many practitioners still fail to diagnose thyroid concerns.
+Sadly, even all these years later, with testing guidelines in place, many practitioners still fail to diagnose thyroid concerns.
 That’s because over or under active thyroid problems can be hard to pin down; the symptoms may also resemble those of many other conditions, including aging.

-In fact, a couple of years ago, Time Magazine reported that hypothyroidism, or underactive thyroid, is one of the top 15 leading conditions doctors most often get wrong.
+In fact, a couple of years ago, Time Magazine reported that hypothyroidism (underactive thyroid) is one of the top 15 leading conditions doctors most often get wrong.

-At our clinic, we have helped thousands of women to restore healthy thyroid function and we know how an under or overactive thyroid can wreak havoc on your life, your weight, your health, and your mood.
+At our clinic, we have helped thousands of women to restore healthy thyroid function.
+We know how an under or overactive thyroid can wreak havoc on your life, weight, health, and mood.
 It’s not just a part of getting older and you don’t have to live with it!

 For the longest time, no one seemed to pay the thyroid much attention.
-Some of my patients would come to the clinic thinking that their symptoms were menopausal, some felt it was just a part of getting older, and others simply blamed they way they were feeling on stress.
-But now, with all the media exposure, more and more women come to see me wondering if they should have their thyroid checked.
-Let’s talk what you should watch for if you are wondering about your thyroid health.
+Some of my patients would come to the clinic thinking that their symptoms were coming from somewhere else.
+They were thinking it was menopausal, just a part of getting older, or simply stress.
+Now, with all the media exposure, more women ask to see me wondering if they should have their thyroid checked.
+Let’s talk about when you should take a thyroid test if you are wondering about your thyroid health.